Elemend/Vein-Miner-Unified/README.md

 Fortune and Silk Touch Enchants on the used Tools are taken into Account as well when mining Blocks that are affected by those Enchantments.
 This includes crops, you just have to veinmine them with an axe, shovel or pickaxe.
 Veinmining Ores will drop their experience orbs just as they would normally.

 Another Enchantment that is being taken into account is Unbreaking.
 It works with Unbreaking 1,2 and 3.
 Every Block you veinmine has a chance to not count towards the durability-loss of your Tool.
-This means you will be able to mine tons more Blocks than in previous Versions.
+This means you will be able to mine tons more Blocks with the same tool than in previous Versions.

 There are Options to customise the Useage and Effects:

 # 1st Customisation: Do you want it to only work with certain/special tools?

 Do you want it to work through an Enchantment?
-Then you don't need to do anything, as that is the default setting.
+Then you don't need to change any settings, as that is the default.
-To add the Enchantment on your tool throw them onto an Enchanting Table, then throw an ender eye on the table too and it will have the Enchantment added.
-Be sure to do this in Survival Mode.
-That way you can still use other tools normally without accidentally veinmining.
+To add the Enchantment on your tool drop them onto an Enchanting Table, then throw an ender eye on the table too (throw them out of your Inventory, standard key is "q").
+The Tool will jump up for a second and will have the Enchantment added.
+Be sure to do this in Survival Mode, since the datapack as a whole is only useable in Survival Mode.
+With the Enchantment-Option you can still use other tools normally without accidentally veinmining.

 Do you want it to work without the Enchantment?
 Then you need to copy the following command ingame into chat and execute it once: